-Notice the <link> element references a Notes identifier rather than a URI using HTTP.
-When users view this feed in their RSS aggregator, it will open the proper document in your Notes client.
+Notice the <link> element references a Notes identifier rather than a URI referencing a web resource via HTTP.
+When users view this feed in their RSS aggregator, it will provide links that open the documents in your Notes client.

-The <link> element of your feed can be constructed using the following formula (usually calculated in the document or in the view column):
+The <link> element of your feed can be constructed using a formula (usually calculated in the document or in the view column) such as:

 "<link>notes:///" + @ReplaceSubstring(@ReplicaID; ":"; "") + "/AllDocuments/" +